 Although SEO is helpful, without good quality, readable content, your SEO efforts will go to waste.
-That’s why over 60 of the 200 ranking factors that Google considers have to do with your content!
+That’s why more than 60 of the over 200 ranking factors that Google considers have to do with your content!

 Do you make this blogging mistake?
 Ask any blogger or content creator.
 If they’re honest, they will tell you they pay little or no attention to the readability of their content.

 And that’s a huge mistake for any creator to make.